noobshow/terms/tos/au.md

 <header id="tos">
-# Terms of Service &mdash; Australia
+# Services Agreement &mdash; Australia
 Last Updated: July 17, 2015.
 Previous versions and diffs are [available here](https://github.com/stripe/terms).
 </header>

 <section>
-## About our terms of service
+## About our Services Agreement

 Welcome to Stripe.
 We developed Stripe (the “Payment Service”) to make it easy for you to accept credit and debit card payments online from your customers so you can focus on your own product or service.

 Stripe incorporates two processes, the AUD Payment Service which enables you to offer your goods and services and accept card payments in Australian dollars, and the FX Payment Service which enables you to offer your goods and services and accept card payments in particular foreign currencies.

-We have tried to draft these Merchant Terms of Service in a clear and simple manner.
+We have tried to draft this Merchant Services Agreement in a clear and simple manner.
 Unfortunately, the realities of the legal world make it a very difficult task.
 So, should you have any questions or concerns or would simply like to better understand how Stripe operates, please do not hesitate to contact Stripe directly.

 Below is a quick description of the sections in this Agreement, but there are important details in the whole document, so you should read it carefully.